-If you have high blood pressure (hypertension), your healthcare provider may prescribe medicine to lower it.
+Your healthcare provider may prescribe medicine to lower it if you have high blood pressure (hypertension).
 There are several kinds of medicines.
 You may need to take more than one medicine.

-Diuretics are often the first medicine your doctor will try to treat your high blood pressure.
-Diuretics help lower blood pressure by removing excess fluid and salt in the body through the urine.
+Diuretics are often the first medicine your healthcare provider will try to treat your high blood pressure.
+Diuretics help lower blood pressure.
+They do this by removing excess fluid and salt in the body through the urine.
 Examples of common diuretics are:

-One common side effect of this medicine is more urination.
+One common side effect of this medicine is having to urinate more often.
 Some diuretics also cause you to lose potassium.
 You may need to take a potassium supplement.
 This depends on the type of diuretic that you take.
 Make sure you talk with your healthcare team to know what type of diuretic you take.
-Ask if you need monitoring of your electrolyte levels and kidney function while taking these types of medicines.
+Ask if your electrolyte levels and kidney function need to be watched while taking these types of medicines.

 These block a hormone that increases the heart rate and blood pressure.
 This helps relax the blood vessels to improve blood flow.
 Some beta blockers may have more effect on blood pressure and heart function than others.
 Examples of beta blockers are:

 Make sure you know how to check your heart rate while taking these types of medicines.
-If you have a history of asthma, beta blockers can make the asthma worse.
+Beta blockers can make the asthma worse if you have a history of asthma.

 ARBs are angiotensin II receptor blockers.
 ARBs block the effects of angiotensin.
 They prevent it from affecting the heart and blood vessels.
 You may need this medicine if you can't tolerate ACE inhibitors.
 Examples of ARBs are:

 Pregnant women should not take ACE inhibitors or ARBs.
 These medicines can cause a risk of birth defects.
-If you have high blood pressure and plan to become pregnant or are pregnant, contact your healthcare provider right away.
+Contact your healthcare provider right away if you have high blood pressure and plan to become pregnant or are pregnant.

 These cause blood vessels to widen (dilate) by reducing the amount of calcium in their cells.
 Some also slow the heart rate.
 Some calcium channel blockers are:

-Alpha blockers block a hormone that makes the blood vessels constrict.
+Alpha blockers block a hormone that makes the blood vessels narrow.
 This helps relax the blood vessels and improve blood flow.
 Examples of alpha blockers are: